-Like many active people, Gail has a history of concussions.
-After a car accident, she was diagnosed with a traumatic brain injury (TBI).
+After a car accident, Gail was diagnosed with a traumatic brain injury (TBI).
 Neurofeedback was a Godsend for Gail!
 She was sleeping better and feeling better in a short amount of time.
 She became curious about Neurofeedback and researched all the ways that it was being used.
 She wanted to get Neurofeedback to as many people as possible!
 Her private practice was too full to accommodate Neurofeedback, so she called on some friends to help and together, they created Portland Neurofeedback, LLC.

 Ellen Summers , PhD

 Dr. Summers is a Licensed Psychologist with over 25 years of experience working with a variety of populations.
 She currently specializes in treating adults who experienced childhood trauma.

 Dr. Summers and Gail Hardman-Woung have been in the same consultation group for more than a decade sharing an interest in state-of-the-art treatment protocols, such as EMDR, Tapping, Neurofeedback and Life Span Integration.
 Portland Neurofeedback is delighted to have Dr. Summers as the Neurofeedback Supervisor.

 Dr. Summers and her wife became adoptive parents in 1992, creating a biracial family.
 They have raised two daughters, whom they adopted as babies, and they now enjoy the blessings of having a grandson.